About Applying to Northern Vermont University

 However, the sooner you get your application in, the better.
 Housing, financial aid awards, and first-semester class selection are all first-come, first-served, so the sooner you apply, the more options you’ll have if accepted.

 First-year undergraduate applicants (including transfer and international students) should submit the following to be considered for admission to Northern Vermont University:

 - Official high school transcript* including first quarter senior grades or official scores from a high school equivalency exam (General Education Development or GED Certificate).
 Home-schooled applicants, submit your high school curriculum or certified program approved by the home state, if applicable)

 - Optional SAT/ACT test scores.
 NVU is test optional; however, if you register for the SAT or ACT, use the following codes: SAT code: 3766; ACT code: 4316

-- A recorded audition if applying as a music, musical theater, or music education major at the NVU-Johnson campus.
+- A recorded audition if applying as a music education major at the NVU-Johnson campus.
 Please refer to the Audition Guidelines for instructions.

 - Other supporting documents, such as additional letters of recommendation.
 Send these documents directly to the campus where you are applying.

 - If you have 18 or more college credits on your transcript, you do not need to provide your high school transcript.

 *Once an applicant is accepted and decides to enroll, a final official high school transcript including graduation date is required before a student may begin classes.
 For students with college credits, be sure to request the official college transcripts from the college/university where you enrolled.
 The college coursework will be evaluated once you have been admitted to NVU.